DeiteriyLab/protobuf-magic/README.md

 - **Protobuf Analysis**: Protobuf Magic can analyze incoming Protobuf messages in Burp Suite's Proxy, Repeater, or Intruder and present them in a human-readable format, even without access to the original .proto files.
 - **Message Modification**: The extension allows you to modify the content of Protobuf messages, making it easy to test different scenarios and edge cases without needing to recompile .proto files.
 - **Message Sending**: Protobuf Magic enables you to send modified Protobuf messages directly from Burp Suite to the target, making it a powerful tool for testing Protobuf-based APIs and applications.
+- **JSON to Protobuf Serialization**: With this feature, users can provide a JSON payload in Intruder, and the addon will attempt to serialize it to Protobuf before sending the request.

 ## Installation